AnoopKiranAM/Mining-Software-Repository/README.md

 The result of the new execution done by the user is stored in the Result.csv file which helps us in analyzing the solution for the External Validity Threats mentioned in paper by Author

+# :warning: Note:
+In Case the Assignment-3.py file has some errors with import or the verison of the library has something issues then just run the ipynb file in jypyter file.
+(Just a hack :wink:)